 - assessing risks using applicable risk assessment techniques;

-- determining the organization’s risk appetite;
+- determining the organisation’s risk appetite;

 - evaluating risks based on the organization’s risk appetite;

-- monitoring the organization’s risk profile; and
+- monitoring the organisation’s risk profile; and

 - reporting on risk related matters, both internally and externally.